umutguler1/json-placeholder-ui/README.md

 The whole project is to build a user interface for the widely used API called Json Placeholder (https://jsonplaceholder.typicode.com/).
 The posts, users and the comments sections are used for the project.
 You can see all the posts, users; and filter them with a keyword.
 The user of each post is fetched using their IDs with a logic.
 You can also see all the posts of each user in the users section itself, or clicking the user in the post which will navigate you to the user's page.

+## URL

+The project is deployed using Netlify.
+URL: https://jsonplaceholder-ui.netlify.app/

 ## Styling

 All the styling is done using Tailwind CSS.